Shoperti/Uploader/README.md

 ```

-and register the package in one of your providers
+Register the package in one of your providers

 ```php
     public function register()